awslabs/amazon-kinesis-video-streams-sdp/README.md

 ## Building Unit Tests

 ### Platform Prerequisites
-- For running unit tests
+- For running unit tests:
-    - C99 compiler like gcc
+    - C99 compiler like gcc.
-    - CMake 3.13.0 or later
+    - CMake 3.13.0 or later.
-    - Ruby 2.0.0 or later is additionally required for the CMock test framework (that we use).
+    - Ruby 2.0.0 or later (It is required for the CMock test framework that we use).
-- For running the coverage target, gcov and lcov are additionally required.
+- For running the coverage target, gcov and lcov are required.

 ### Steps to build Unit Tests
 1. Go to the root directory of this repository.
 1. Run the following command to generate Makefiles:

-    ```
+    ```sh
     cmake -S test/unit-test -B build/ -G "Unix Makefiles" \
      -DCMAKE_BUILD_TYPE=Debug \
      -DBUILD_CLONE_SUBMODULES=ON \